wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.3.0 =
+Added some images and modified settings page so that you can choose one of them for your posts

 = 1.2.3 =
 This package includes a french language package and a bugfix.